Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

 The game will be level-based with deaths restarting the player at level 1.
 Nothing will be carried over between attempts.
-The player will have the same starting conditions every time and only by gaining experience will they be able to progress further.
+The player will have the same starting conditions every run and only by playing and gaining experience will they be able to progress further.

 The game will be built with quick-restarts in mind.
-The game will be tuned to be more difficult than average and feature a online leaderboard where other users can compete for the fastest time!
+The game will be tuned to be more difficult than average and feature a online leaderboard where other users can compete!

 ---